-This unit follows the changing role of women during war time.
-They will investigate the meaning of war and how women's roles and perceptions have evolved over time.
-They will look at the development of the Land Army and how women stepped into industry to support the war efforts of World War 1 and World War 2 and how this lead to the change of women's working roles now.
+Description of the Learning: This unit follows the changing role of women during war time from the Crimean War through to modern day women serving in the Australian Armed Forces.
+They will look at the development of the Land Army and how women stepped into industry to support the war efforts of World War 1 and World War 2.

 Students will consider the role of the nurses who served overseas, resistance fighters who operated behind enemy lines and the family efforts back home.
-During this unit students will learn about significant women from a number of different periods of war, including the role of indigenous and non-indigenous women.
+During this unit, students will learn about significant women from a number of different periods of war, including the role of Indigenous and non-Indigenous women.